Eagle Peak trail might be one of the most underrated trails in Yosemite especially if you’re looking for a quick overnight backpacking trip.

 - Wide Lens (great for landscape shots): Sony 16-35 mm F4

 - Polarizer Filter for the wide lens: Amazon Basics 72 mm

 - Small Tripod (to stabilize photos and eliminate blur especially during sunset): JOBY Gorrilapod

 - Batteries: Wasabi Power battery charger and extra battery pack

 - Camera Bag: Lowepro weather-resistant bag

-Looking for other cool hikes and things to do in California?
-Check out our other California blog posts below:
+Looking for other cool hikes and things to do around Yosemite?
+Check out some of our other popular Yosemite blog posts below: